Investigating public land manager benefits and barriers to implementation of fine fescue lawns on public and larger institutional private lands

 Project Lead - Dr. Kristen Nelson

-Sustainability Programs have taken on an active role in making their campuses living/learning laboratories for students, staff, and the broader community.
-Many campuses have multi-use turfgrass areas similar to traditional public lands such as parks, municipal building grounds, etc. This component of our research, focused on implementation and evaluation of the fescue plots, will provide extensive data regarding transition barriers and benefits before, during, and after conversion to fine fescue.
+Sustainability Programs have taken an active role in making their campuses living/learning laboratories for students, staff, and the broader community.
+Many colleges have multi-use turfgrass areas similar to traditional public lands such as parks, municipal building grounds, etc. This component of our research focused on planning, implementation, and evaluation of the fescue demonstration plots on six campuses.

 After implementation, we interviewed college officials and professionals (e.g., sustainability staff, facilities land managers, and educators) regarding their perceptions of the barriers and benefits of a transition to fine fescues.
 Also, on three campuses, we hosted focus groups for municipal public land managers and landscape company representatives.
 In these sessions, the managers discussed the primary opportunities and barriers for conversion to low-input fine fescue varieties (e.g., evidence of new trait benefits, conversion timeline, seed availability).
 For the summary results of the public land manager study see the following page.